jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 | Trace Info    | -    |                                                  |
 | Struct        | O    | Inner types decoded are those that are supported |
 | Array         | O    | Inner types decoded are those that are supported |

+To extend support for new types, provide a new implementation of `VerboseArgDecoder`.

 ## 3. Trace Lines